WeblateOrg/weblate/docs/admin/projects.rst

 Email address used for reporting upstream bugs.
 This address will also receive notification about any source string comments made in Weblate.

+With the :ref:`gettext` format, this address is also saved by Weblate in the :mailheader:`Report-Msgid-Bugs-To` header of the file.

 .. _component-allow_translation_propagation:

 Allow translation propagation